TechnicalPursuit/TIBET/README.md

 If you are going to install TIBET via Git we recommend that you first create a fork of TIBET so you can manage updates in a stable, predictable fashion.

-Follow these instructions: <a target="_blank" href="https://help.github.com/articles/fork-a-repo/">create
-your own fork</a>.
+Follow these instructions to <a target="_blank" href="https://help.github.com/articles/fork-a-repo/">create your own fork</a>.

 ##### Clone your Fork